 The North East of India for a long time has been isolated from the rest of the country.
-Tourists from neighboring states like Assam and Arunachal Pradesh are frequent visitors of Manipur.
+Tourists from neighboring states like Assam and Arunachal Pradesh are frequent visitors to the unique places to visit in Manipur.
 Lack of information on the web coupled with internal feuds has made Manipur an unconventional destination on travel maps.
 These issues are slowly but steadily being addressed.

 India’s first Prime Minister, Pandit Jawaharlal Nehru rightly called Manipur the “Jewel of India”.
 Manipur is unique and the pioneers in various fields of endeavor.
 Who would have thought Polo was invented here, during the British rule.
 Manipur flouts the only floating national park in the world – the Keibul Lamjao National Park and supposedly the only woman’s market in the world.
 Add the exclusivity with a backdrop of picturesque landscapes, Manipur definitely gives a run for the next travel destination in India.

 Top Places to Visit

 The Fort holds historical significance as the Kingdom of Manipur was established at Kangla.
 During the reign of Pakhangba in 33AD.
 Thereafter, it was used as a royal palace for several Manipuri kings.
 This historic place was also under the rule of Burmese kings and it was only until 1844 AD that Nara Singh shifted the capital back to Kangla.

 The British occupied the fort till 1947, and after them, the Assam Rifles were in control.
 In the year 2004, the fort was finally handed over to the State Government of Manipur.